aiven/devportal/docs/products/clickhouse/concepts/features-overview.rst

 * High performance analytical queries

   ClickHouse processes typical analytical queries two to three orders of magnitude faster than traditional row-oriented systems.
-  Exceeds the speed of other columnar databases
+Exceeds the speed of other columnar databases.

 * Built-in data integrations

   Integrate with other Aiven services at the click of a button.
 Use Aiven for Apache Kafka® as a data source.
 Access data in Aiven for PostgreSQL® through federated queries.
-Visualize results using Aiven for Grafana® or external BI tools
+Visualize results using Aiven for Grafana® or external BI tools.

 * Powerful SQL extensions